-Property related assets 2.5%-50% Computer equipment 5%-50%
+Building 2.5-50% Computer equipment 5%-50% Furniture and fittings 2.5-50% k.
+Impairment of non-financial assets

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting year.
 Gains and losses on disposals are determined by comparing proceeds with carrying amount.
-These are included in profit or loss.
+These are included in profit or loss